NexusMutual/docs/docs/governance/governance.md

 #### Advisory Board Members

-The Advisory Board requires a quorum of three out of five members to provide their recommendation on proposals in the Upgrades, Technical Changes, Use of Funds or Critical Decisions on-chain governance categories.
-If members grant the Advisory Board approval to make smart contract upgrades, Advisory Board members can enact changes through the <code>Release New Smart Contract Code</code> on-chain governance category as long as the quorum of three out of five members is met.
+The Advisory Board requires a quorum of three out of five members to provide their recommendation on proposals in the Upgrades, Technical Changes, Use of Funds or Critical Decisions onchain governance categories.
+If members grant the Advisory Board approval to make smart contract upgrades, Advisory Board members can enact changes through the <code>Release New Smart Contract Code</code> onchain governance category as long as the quorum of three out of five members is met.

 Below is the list of elected Advisory Board members:
 * [Roxana Danila](https://twitter.com/roxdanila)